Thursday, July 21, 2016

 During his 25-year criminal justice career, Hall has served Davidson County under three sheriffs.
-He is the former president of the American Correctional Association, and is the first sheriff ever elected to this position in the organization’s 141-year history.
-Additionally, he is on the National Sheriffs’ Association’s Executive Board and Board of Directors.
-Seen as an expert in his field, Sheriff Hall has been interviewed by national and international media outlets including Fox News, the Canadian Broadcasting Corporation, NPR, the New York Times, New York Daily News, and Fortune Magazine.
+He is on the National Sheriffs’ Association’s Executive Board and Board of Directors; serving as that organization’s Treasurer and will become the first NSA president from the state of Tennessee.
+Additionally, he served as the 101st president of the American Correctional Association and was the first sheriff ever elected to this position in the organization’s 141-year history.
+Seen as an expert in his field, Sheriff Hall has been interviewed by national and international media outlets including Fox News, the Wall Street Journal, the Canadian Broadcasting Corporation, NPR, the New York Times, CNN, and Fortune Magazine.

-His affiliations with community organizations over the years include the following: Vanderbilt Children’s Hospital; Senior Citizens, Inc.; Boy Scouts Council of Middle Tennessee; the Rochelle Center; and the Alcohol & Drug Council of Middle Tennessee, Inc.
+He is currently a board member of Franklin Road Academy.
+His affiliations with community organizations over the years include Nashville’s Exchange Club Family Center, Vanderbilt Children’s Hospital; Senior Citizens, Inc.; Boy Scouts Council of Middle Tennessee; the Rochelle Center; and the Alcohol & Drug Council of Middle Tennessee, Inc.

 Awards and Recognitions

-- Nashville Prevention Partnership Lifetime Achievement Award, 2012, for his tireless support of substance abuse treatment for those incarcerated.
+- Nashville Prevention Partnership Lifetime Achievement Award, 2012, for his career-long commitment to battling substance abuse for those incarcerated and beyond.

 - National Alliance for the Mentally Ill (NAMI) Ambassador of Hope Award, 2005, recognizing outstanding service to the mentally ill in criminal justice.

 - Women’s Political Caucus “Good Guy” Award, 2004, recognizing men who promote the cause and advancement of women.